catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - configuration files
  - documents - large documents in text format and then embed markup language to describe the formatting
 	- web pages - text documents either use *Hypertext Markup Language* or *Extensible Markup Language* for the visual format
-	- email - even non-text attachments are converted into text representation for transmission; a mail message seen with less with show a header with metadata and then the body with content
+	- email - even non-text attachments are converted into text representation for transmission; a mail message seen with less will show a header with metadata and then the body with content
 	- printer output - output destined for a printer is sent as plain text, or if the page contains graphics, converted into a text format *page description language* known as PostScript, which is then set to a program that generates the graphic dots to be printed
 	- program source code